thomasabishop/systems-obscure/src/posts/recommended-articles-integration.md

 I use Pocket to manage my reading list.
 When I save an article that I want to share to the blog I tag it with `website`.
 When querying the Pocket API I use this tag to distinguish articles I wish to share from my other saves.
 I deploy a Lambda function (written in TypeScript) that is accessible through an [AWS API Gateway](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) endpoint.
 This function simply sends a fetch request to the Pocket API and returns the response via the Gateway endpoint.

 The Lambda is just a wrapper around the API request - I am not storing any data in a database.
-Using a Lambda means that I can access my API credentials securely on the backend and also sidestep the issue of Pocket not allowing CORS requests from a frontend.
+Using a Lambda means that I can access my Pocket API credentials securely on the backend and also sidestep the issue of Pocket not allowing CORS requests from a frontend.

 ## Backend

 I will use the AWS [Single Application Model](https://aws.amazon.com/serverless/sam/) (SAM) for development.
 This will allow me to develop and provision the Lambda locally and then deploy my specifications as a template to AWS via the terminal.
 Once deployed this template will be used by AWS CloudFormation to create a manage the resources I have specified.
-This abstracts much of the implementation of running a serverless application on AWS.
+This simplifies and programatises much of the work involved in creating and running a serverless application on AWS, since you don't have to fiddle too much with different AWS services in the AWS web console.

-### Create user

 Following best practice I create a dedicated [Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) (IAM) user for the project and will use it for the AWS services I require.